MarsIfeanyi/SablierV2LockupDynamic-Contract-Review/SablierV2LockupDynamic-Review.md

 - \_renounce(uint256 streamId)
 - \_withdraw(uint256 streamId, address to, uint128 amount)

-- \_calculateStreamedAmount(uint256 streamId): This is the function that calculates the streamed amount.
+- **\_calculateStreamedAmount(uint256 streamId):** This is the function that calculates the streamed amount.

+- How the logic works:

   - It calculates the streamed amount without checking the stream status.
   - This internal function is called in the `refundableAmountOf` function, when we need to calculate the refundable Amount a user will get, after checking if the Stream can be canceled and also if the has not depleted.
-  - When this function is invoked/called, it calls the internal functions, `_calculateStreamedAmountForMultipleSegments(streamId)` and `_calculateStreamedAmountForOneSegment(streamId)` respectively, after checking if the lengths of the is greater than 1.
+  - When this function is invoked/called, it calls the internal function, `_calculateStreamedAmountForMultipleSegments(streamId)` and `_calculateStreamedAmountForOneSegment(streamId)` respectively, after checking if the lengths of the is greater than 1.

 ```sh
 function _calculateStreamedAmount(uint256 streamId) internal view returns (uint128) {